Resonite-Community-Projects/adult-session-browser/README.md

-# Neos Restricted Session System
+# Resonite Restricted Session System

-> [!WARNING]
-> Depreciation notice for NeosVR, this project will be renamed and modified to support only Resonite.
-> Until the release a branch will be available for Resonite, the main branch will be for NeosVR until them.

-Enables browsing and viewing available adult sessions within Neos communities through a neos dash facet as well as other endpoints.
+Enables browsing and viewing available adult sessions within Resonite communities through a Resonite dash facet as well as other endpoints.
 Being an open data server, arbitrary display methods can be created in Neos as well as other platforms such as a Discord bot.

-This is one piece of the overall Neos adult session access system.
-As this is not native Neos functionality, this aims to add the ability to easily host access-restricted sessions without requiring client or server mods/plugins.
-This project utilizes 100% native-Neos functionality including web POST/GET, and significant UIX manipulation with Logix.
+This is one piece of the overall Resonite adult session access system.
+As this is not native Resonite functionality, this aims to add the ability to easily host access-restricted sessions without requiring client or server mods/plugins.
+This project utilizes 100% native-Resonite functionality including web POST/GET, and significant UIX manipulation with Logix.

 The following are details on the overall system and architecture:

 ## Cloud Variable Access Manager

-To be in alignment with Neos usage guidelines, to host age-restricted sessions (18+) the session must be access controlled.
+To be in alignment with Resonite usage guidelines, to host age-restricted sessions (18+) the session must be access controlled.
 There are multiple ways to perform this task, private invite-only, contacts only, and cloud variables.
 To support large dynamic communities with multiple headless server accounts, cloud variables is the preferred method.
 This adds flexibility, however creates a level of difficulty in managing the cloud variable owner values for each allowed user.

 First it is important to understand cloud variables, notably the difference between variable definitions, and variable owners.
 ProbablePrime has excellent videos on these items: https://www.youtube.com/watch?v=beO3UNaLhQ0

 ### Setting up cloud vars

-First step is to create a Neos group: https://wiki.neos.com/Groups
+First step is to create a Resonite group: https://wiki.neosvr.com/Groups

-An admin of the Neos group can run these commands to the Neos Bot to create the required cloud variable for access control:
+An admin of the Resonite group can run these commands to the Resonite Bot to create the required cloud variable for access control:

 ```
-/creategroupvar "My Neos Group" sessionAccess
+/creategroupvar "My Resonite Group" sessionAccess
-/setgroupvarperms "My Neos Group" sessionAccess read,write definition_owner
+/setgroupvarperms "My Resonite Group" sessionAccess read,write definition_owner
-/setgroupvartype "My Neos Group" sessionAccess bool
+/setgroupvartype "My Resonite Group" sessionAccess bool
-/setgroupvardefaultvalue "My Neos Group" sessionAccess false
+/setgroupvardefaultvalue "My Resonite Group" sessionAccess false
 ```

 These commands will create the variable, configure the correct permissions, and finally set the default value to disallow all players who have not been explicitly allowed.

 ### Allowing individual user access

 Once the variable is created, updating individual user values is best handled through the Discord bot integration.
-This accesses the Neos API directly externally to Neos, and allows for updating user cloud variable values dynamically through Discord. https://github.com/NeosVR-Community-Projects/accesslistmanager
+This accesses the Resonite API directly externally to Resonite, and allows for updating user cloud variable values dynamically through Discord. https://github.com/Resonite-Community-Projects/accesslistmanager

 ## Accessing Hidden Sessions

-Per Neos guidelines, all adult sessions must be hidden from the main world browser and API.
+Per Resonite guidelines, all adult sessions must be hidden from the main world browser and API.
 If you wish to use this project to run a special event, such as an event which requires a registration fee, this could be used to only allow VIPs or similar.

 As adult sessions must be hidden, it is not possible to get an invite/join link, view friends/contacts in the session, user count, etc. This system provides a 3rd party external API for these sessions.
-Usage of this system to access hidden adult events without an authentication method in place (cloud variables) is NOT allowed per Neos guidelines.
+Usage of this system to access hidden adult events without an authentication method in place (cloud variables) is NOT allowed per Resonite guidelines.
 This system MUST be deployed alongside the cloud variable system for adult session hosting.

 The recommended session configuration is RegisteredUsers, hidden.

 ### Session update system

 Within the session you wish to publish to the API and make available, a Logix bot is provided within this public folder:
-`neosrec:///U-GrayBoltWolf/R-72ff0dd2-b064-44b4-bfb4-2a338333f06d`
+`resrec:///U-GrayBoltWolf/R-72ff0dd2-b064-44b4-bfb4-2a338333f06d`

 ![image](https://user-images.githubusercontent.com/4554196/192861133-5d0f481c-bacd-4a7d-828d-fd173e92b766.png)